 Kissing can burn anywhere from 2 to 26 calories per minute.

-A casual kiss involving little more than lip action will burn only 2 to 3 calories per minute, according to a 2013 report on philematology (aka the scientific study of kissing—yes, there's a word for it!) penned by American cardiologist Joseph S. Alpert, M.D., in the American Journal of Medicine.
-For the record, that's not much more than what you'd burn sitting stationary on the couch (sitting burns about 1.3 calories per minute).
+A casual kiss involving little more than lip action will burn only 2 to 3 calories per minute, according to a 2013 report1 on philematology (aka the scientific study of kissing—yes, there's a word for it!) penned by American cardiologist Joseph S. Alpert, M.D., in the American Journal of Medicine.
+For the record, that's not much more than what you'd burn sitting stationary on the couch (sitting burns about 1.3 calories per minute2).
 That said, Alpert estimates more intense kissing might burn up to 26 calories per minute.

 Different types of kissing.